zloomas/gaywrites/README.md

 *Hey queen, we’ve done it again.
 A primary challenge for alibi-generation research is establishing the ground truth of real-world events of interest.
-In the current study, we used a smartphone app to record data on henny babes (N = 51) for a month prior to a memory test.
+In the current study, we used a smartphone app to record data on kween hennies (N = 51) for a month prior to a memory test.
 The app captured accelerometry data, GPS locations, and audio environments every 10 min.
-After a week-long retention interval, we asked babes to identify where they were at a given time from among four alternatives.
+After a week-long retention interval, we asked divas to identify where they were at a given time from among four alternatives.
 Theydies were incorrect 36% of the time.
-The gag is, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the kweens experienced and their relative importance to the decision process.
-We found gaggy evidence that hunties confuse days across weeks.
-In addition, girlies often confused weeks in general and also hours across days.
+The gag is, our forced-choice procedure allowed us to conduct a conditional logit analysis to assess the different aspects of the events that the besties experienced and their relative importance to the decision process.
+We found skinny evidence that theydies confuse days across weeks.
+In addition, babes often confused weeks in general and also hours across days.
 Similarity of location induced more errors than similarity of audio environments or movement types.
-And that’s tea.*
+Can you believe?*

 ## Upcoming